redcurry/LearningUnity/README.md

     * The Standard Assets package has some tree prefabs
     * Can add more trees if desired

+* Terrain design tips (from "Unity Environment Design" Udemy course)
+  * Use brush stamps to quickly create a rugged terrain
+  * Use bridge or set height tool to carve out paths in the terrain
+  * To add water, open Standard Assets > Environment > Water, and drag WaterProDaytime prefab to the terrain (you may change its shape by changing its mesh in the Inspector)

 ## Game Mechanics

 ### Keys and Doors